Difference between Industrial Dearness Allowance IDA and Central Dearness Allowances CDA Pay Scale

 Industrial Dearness Allowance for workers of different Central Public Sector Enterprises is modifying frequently on a quarterly basis.
 This is the basic kind of salary which is commonly used in India.
-Govt give a rapid raise in this salary to give more and more benefits to their employee.
+Govt gives a rapid rise in this salary to give more and more benefits to their employee.
 This kind of Allowance is for the Industrial worker of the govt sector.
 Industrial Dearness Allowance is the allowance applicable to employees of the public sector enterprises

 Central Dearness Allowances

 this type of Allowance is for the Central govt employee.
 This is given to the workers who are working for the Central govt.
-The Government of India has hiked the Central Dearness Allowances (CDA) for the central government workers by 2% from 0 % to 2 % of the of basic salary with effect from July 01, 2016.
-This will advantage about 50 lakh central government workers.
+The Government of India has hiked the Central Dearness Allowances (CDA) for the central government workers by 2% from 0 % to 2 % of the basic salary with effect from July 01, 2016.
+This will advantage about 50 lakh, central government workers.
 No doubt govt raise this salary to give more and more benefit to their employee.

 Difference between Industrial Dearness Allowance and Central Dearness Allowances Pay Scale

-- Industrial Dearness Allowance is calculated quarterly with respect to average of AICPI of Last 3 months, whereas Central Dearness Allowances is calculated 2 times a year
+- Industrial Dearness Allowance is calculated quarterly with respect to the average of AICPI of Last 3 months, whereas Central Dearness Allowances is calculated 2 times a year

-- Industrial Dearness Allowance and Central Dearness Allowances are different for the employee and pensions holders in the Pakistan, Bangladesh and India
+- Industrial Dearness Allowance and Central Dearness Allowances are different for the employee and pensions holders in the Pakistan, Bangladesh, and India

 - IDA is for the public sector enterprises employee while the Central Dearness Allowances are for the Central govt employee